narek-sv/KeyValueStorage/README.md

 typealias NewStorageKey<Value: CodingValue> = UnifiedStorageKey<NewStorage, Value>
 ```

 That's it.
-You can use it now as the built-in storages
+You can use it now as the built-in storages:

 ```swift
 let key = NewStorageKey<UUID>(key: customKey)